smu-ai/gpt4-docs-chatbot/README.md

 PINECONE_NAME_SPACE=
 ```

-- Please note HNSWLib vectorstore can't be used as it is not possible to read or write files from the file system in Edge Functions.
+- Please note HNSWLib vectorstore can't be used as it is not possible to read or write files from the file system in Netlify Edge Functions.

 ## Blog Post